kalkun-sms/Kalkun/README.md

     CREATE USER username WITH password 'password' NOCREATEDB NOCREATEROLE;
     CREATE DATABASE kalkun WITH OWNER = username;
     ```
-1. Edit database config (application/config/database.php)
+1. Edit database config (`application/config/database.php`)
-   Change database value to 'kalkun'.
+   Change database value to `kalkun`.
-   username and password depends on your database configuration.
+   username and password depend on your database configuration.
    If you use a specific port with PostgreSQL, you may also need to set
    `$db['default']['port'] = "5432";`

-1. Import gammu database schema (it's included on gammu source, eg. `gammu/docs/sql/mysql.sql`).
+1. Import gammu database schema (it's included in gammu source, eg. `gammu/docs/sql/mysql.sql`).

     For MySQL :
     ```